 In about 1.5 hours, we reached the end of Songwad at the intersection of Ratchawong Road.
 You can choose to end the tour here and get some lunch or continue to explore.
 Nearby is the infamous Sampeng shopping alley, with everything from party supplies and stationary to wigs and jewellery making equipment.
 All in all, the walk was an enriching experience, with the distinctive sights, sounds and smells of Chinatown but on a much more manageable scale.

 Editor’s Note: This article is part of a series of blog posts produced in conjunction with Nancy Chandler Map.
-To order the maps as well as a variety of Thailand-themed greeting cards, stationary and other goods, please click here.
-Explore with Confidence!
+Purchase and download newly updated digital maps (July 2018), including:

 Image credit: Sarah-Jane Kirkup, International Sales & Marketing, Nancy Chandler Graphics